Semiotics is the study of signs, symbols, codes, and how we map or derive meaning from

 This means you will be able to fluently speak something in a different language so

-long as it is written in this new writing system.
+long as it is written in this proposed writing system.

 The difficulties of creating perfect symbolic systems that work in all use-cases and